MithrilJS/mithril.js/docs/route.md

 #### RouteResolver

 A RouterResolver is an object that contains an `onmatch` method and/or a `render` method.
 Both methods are optional, but at least one must be present.
+A RouteResolver is not a component, and therefore it does NOT have lifecycle methods.
+As a rule of thumb, RouteResolvers should be in the same file as the `m.route` call, whereas component definitions should be in their own modules.

 `routeResolver = {onmatch, render}`